UCAR-CEDAR/cedarworkshops/README.md

 # cedarworkshops
-CEDAR wiki extension for listing and requesting workshops for the annual CEDAR Workshop
+CEDAR wiki extension for listing and requesting sessions for the annual CEDAR Workshop